CedricGuillemet/Imogen/bin/Documentation/ImogenUserDocumentation.md

 ### Description
 Renders a one directioned sine as a greyscale value.
 ### Parameters
+1. Translation
+Translate the sine to adjust its start and end.
 1. Frequency
 Basically, the number of bars.
 1. Angle